Price to Earnings Ratio Calculator

 Interpreting the results of P/E ratio formula

-Now that we arrived at a result, we can try to interpret it.
+Now that we have arrived at a result, we can try to interpret it.
 As a general rule, a company with a high P/E ratio is considered more profitable on the market - it means that investors are willing to pay more per share because they anticipate fast growth and higher future earnings.